roseffendi/k3s-infra/README.md

 This repository is using custom postgres image that install vector db extension.
 If you're not using the service, feel free to skip it

+1. Install nerdctl.
+2. Install buildkit.
+3. Copy buildkit/buildkitd.toml to /etc/buildkit/buildkitd.toml.
+4. Copy buildkit/buildkit.service to /etc/systemd/system/buildkit.service.
+5. Run `sudo systemctl enable buildkit.service --now` to enable and start buildkit service.
-1. Copy docker/build-dirs.example to docker/build-dirs.txt.
+6. Copy docker/build-dirs.example to docker/build-dirs.txt.
-2. To add another dir as build source, add a new line with the target directory.
+7. To add another dir as build source, add a new line with the target directory.
-3. Run `./docker/build.sh` to build all registered directories.
+8. Run `./docker/build.sh` to build all registered directories.
-4. The images will be registered to local registry `registry.k3s.kube` and accessible via `registry.k3s.kube/{base-filename}:kube`.
+9. The images will be registered to local registry `registry.k3s.kube` and accessible via `registry.k3s.kube/{base-filename}:kube`.
 For example, `postgres17.6-vector.dockerfile` will be accessible via `registry.k3s.kube/postgres17.6-vector:kube`.
-5. You can skip the dir by commenting it using hashtag (`#`).
+10. You can skip the build dir by commenting the line using hashtag (`#`).
+11. You can add nerdctl to NOPASSWD to skip password prompt.

 ## Setup the infra services